 Charlotte Math Meetup

-The meetup will be led by Leo Hong and Kyle Liao, under the supervision of Dr. Tao Hong.
-Leo and Kyle are first participants of CMM in 2020.
-Since then they became friends and study partners.
-They both qualified for AIME when they were in 5th grade.
+The meetup will be led by Leo Hong, Kyle Liao, and Henry Lu, under the supervision of Dr. Tao Hong.
+Leo ,Kyle, and Henry are close friends and study partners.
+They became AIME qualifiers in 5th grade.
 Leo and Kyle were first participants of CMM in 2020.
 Both of them won gold medals at International Mathematics Competition 2022 and International Mathematics and Science Olympiad 2022.

 Meeting IDs are sent to the parents who filled in the answer sheet prior to the deadline.
 If you filled in the answer sheet but didn't receive the meeting IDs one day after the assignment due date, please contact Dr. Hong directly.

 Week 20 (Level M): Kyle Liao (4th grade, Lakeridge Elementary School, Mercer Island, WA)

 Week 19 (Level E): Shiyun Ding (3rd grade, Shelton View Elementary, Bothell, WA); Hannah Liu (2nd grade, Providence Spring Elementary School); Angela Hong (1st grade, Elizabeth Lane Elementary School)